atul90641/profit-loss/README.md

 1) Date
 2) Coin pair (two assets in which transaction occurs like Shib-Inr)
 3) Price of asset at which transaction occurs
-4) Voulume of asset
+4) Volume of asset
 5) Total amount = Price * Volume
 6) transaction type (Buy or Sell)
-    Website can be accessible at https://profit-lose.web.app
++Website can be accessible at https://profit-lose.web.app